Is Rust+ Companion Legal? Full EAC and VAC Compatibility Guide

 What Rust+ actually is

 Rust+ is the official companion service maintained by Facepunch Studios, the developer of Rust.
-It exposes a small set of server-state data through a public WebSocket API so that paired players can monitor their server from outside the game — originally for the official Rust+ mobile app, and (intentionally) extensible to community-built clients.
+It exposes a small set of server-state data through a public connection so that paired players can monitor their server from outside the game — originally for the official Rust+ mobile app, and (intentionally) extensible to community-built clients.

 The official documentation lives at wiki.facepunch.com/rust/rust-companion-server and the API itself is reachable on any Rust server that has Rust+ enabled (the default).